MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Related Work

 \paragraph{Molecular Generation.} Molecular generation has been a long-standing challenge in computational chemistry and drug discovery.
 Traditional approaches include generative models, such as Variational Autoencoders (VAEs)~\citep{vae20218} and genetic algorithms~\citep{genetalgo}, which have demonstrated strong empirical results in generating novel molecules.
 Reinforcement learning (RL) based methods have emerged as a natural paradigm for generating drug candidates while optimizing for a desirability score.
 Notably, Reinvent~\citep{reinvent4} generates SMILES representations of molecules (textual representation) by adjusting the log-likelihood of a prior model using this desirability score.
 Other approaches propose generating molecules in different modalities, such as graph representations~\citep{rgfn, gao2024generativeartificialintelligencenavigating, haddad_targeted_2025} or 3D point clouds~\citep{zhou2025guidingdiffusionmodelsreinforcement}.
 BindGPT~\citep{zholus_bindgpt_2025} recently proposed to train a 100M parameter language model architecture, using GRPO to optimize its generation on 100 docking targets.
 While using a language model architecture, this model is not trained to generate or process natural language.

 \paragraph{Large Language Models in Chemistry.} The application of large language models (LLMs) to chemistry has rapidly expanded, with early work assessing LLM knowledge in chemistry~\citep{mirza2024largelanguagemodelssuperhuman}, showing that the majority of these models outperform human scores.
 To further advance the comprehension of chemistry by these models, various methods have been proposed to train and evaluate language models on fundamental tasks, such as SMILES-to-IUPAC translation, molecular captioning, and molecular generation from structural descriptions~\cite{yu2024llasmoladvancinglargelanguage, kim2025molllamageneralunderstandingmolecules}.
 Recent work has leveraged 3D molecular representations~\citep{li20243dmoleculetextinterpretationlanguage} or diffusion models~\citep{textguidedmoleculegenerationdiffusion} to perform generation tasks.
 A critical distinction exists between caption-based generation and our approach.
-Caption-based generation aims to find compounds matching a given natural language description (e.g., \textit{``The molecule is a primary arylamine [...] and a member of anilines''} from Mol-Instructions~\cite{fang2024molinstructionslargescalebiomolecularinstruction}), while our \textit{de novo} molecular generation objective seeks to create novel compounds that optimize a desirability score, rather than match a specific description.
+Caption-based generation aims to find compounds matching a given natural language description (e.g., \textit{``The molecule is a primary arylamine [...] and a member of anilines''} from Mol-Instructions~\cite{fang2024molinstructionslargescalebiomolecularinstruction}), while our \textit{de novo} molecular generation objective seeks to create novel compounds that optimize a desirability score, rather than match a specific description (e.g., \textit{``Generate a molecule that inhibits the expression of ...''}).